 Living The Questionposted May 04 2011 · No Comments

-[Video fun at the bottom of this page] I’m back in New York after returning from the New Zealand launch of Four-Letter Words, this travel pattern re-qualifying me for my self-proclaimed moniker of New Yorklander (as more than one person in NZ pointed out to me, ‘New Yorklander’ doesn’t just work in combining New Yorker and New Zealander; it also works pretty well in combining New Yorker and Aucklander.
+I’m back in New York after returning from the New Zealand launch of Four-Letter Words, this travel pattern re-qualifying me for my self-proclaimed moniker of New Yorklander (as more than one person in NZ pointed out to me, ‘New Yorklander’ doesn’t just work in combining New Yorker and New Zealander; it also works pretty well in combining New Yorker and Aucklander.
 Silly me for not noticing).

 It was a very full six months or so since the beginning of the Four-Letter Words journey in September/October, when recording started.
 Now that the album has been released in NZ, it’s time to get the ball rolling in the U.S., which I’m uber-excited about!

 In this relatively still point between the recording of the album/NZ release, and the start of getting the music out here in the US, I’ve been reflecting on how I want to relate to this next phase of the journey.
 I have a tendency (or chronic addiction?!) to turn fun into work; to get so caught up in the results, in making things fit into the way I think they should be, that I lose track of the initial inspiration behind the activity/music in the first place.
 Well…that sounds dramatic.
 It’s not meant to, I just see it as a constant learning curve for myself, where I’m discovering how to balance the creativity and mystery of life with my perfectionist and hyper-vigilant streak (just ask my producers, Lee and Rich).
 It’s just a part of the journey; it’s fun.
 I think it’s a big part of the journey for a great many of us – one of those balancing acts inherent in being human.